SkillsUnion/tamkeen-cloud/1.2-introduction-to-version-control/3-github.md

 ## GitHub Fork

 A GitHub "fork" is a copy of another GitHub repo.
 SWEs typically "fork" repos they do not have edit access to either to make improvements to merge back into original repos, or to create and maintain independent versions of repos.
-At this bootcamp we will fork this bootcamp exercise repos to complete and submit assignments.

 We can fork a repo by clicking the Fork button on a GitHub repo page.
 Once forked, we can change our copy of the repo without affecting the original.